How to Lead Climb

 It’s also the leader’s job to scope out the hardware at the end of a sport climb.
 If the bolts are suspect, downclimb to the last solid bolt, rig your bail biner, and lower.
 If the anchor bolts are solid but the fixed hardware (biners, hooks, etc.) on them are sketchy, rappel off the bolts, or lower off your own gear, and let your group know the situation.
 Remember: For trad routes, building a bomber anchor station is your responsibility—this can’t be overemphasized.

-Begin your lead career in the gym.
+Begin your lead climbing career in the gym.
 Start off monkey-tailing easy toprope routes, and then repeat this process on difficult routes.
-When you’re a confident clipper, take your gym’s lead test and start leading easy climbs.
+When you’re a confident clipper, take your gym’s lead climbing test and start lead climbing easy routes.
 Focus on your technique: Clipping, resting, managing your fear, and whipping are easiest above the mats.
 Once you are a fearless leader, try harder routes that have crimps, slopers, sidepulls, and smears, or are overhung—real rock is more strenuous and finicky than plastic, and nature tends to carve holds that aren’t 10-gallon jugs.
 Practice with your outdoor-climbing partner.
 When you get outside you’ll already be comfortable together.

 When you get to the top of the climb you will either belay your partner up, which is typical of a multipitch route, and continue with the next pitch.
 You can also top out, belay your partner up, and walk off if the route is a single pitch.